alextsfox/academic-kickstart/content/post/rTREES/index.md

 My version of R (`R --version`) is wrong, or is located somewhere weird, or none of my packages will load even though they show up in my environment: ask Alex for help.

-# Technical Aside: How is (base) different from my default shell outside of conda?
+# Technical Aside: How does conda actually work?
 When you run a program, for example when you run R from the command line, your computer has to know where to find that program.
-There's this variable called `PATH` that your computer uses to locate programs.
+There's this environment variable called `PATH` that your computer uses to locate programs.
 If you type `echo $PATH` into your terminal, you might see something like this:

 ```bash
 (base) alex@Alexs-MacBook-Pro ~ % echo $PATH